Buying A Used iPhone? Read This First

 Decide which iPhone is right for you

 When you visit a site like Kijiji, you’re presented with thousands of listings and the number of different phones available is overwhelming.
-To narrow down your choices, it’s important to know ahead of time exactly what you’re looking for.
+To narrow down your choices, it’s important to know ahead of time exactly what iPhone you’re looking to buy.

 If you’ve settled on buying a used iPhone, the next step is to figure out which model is the perfect fit for you.
 To help with this, we’ve put together a quick quiz that will let you know exactly which iPhone suits your unique needs.